 We discuss, negotiate, and review all changes to policies that affect staff, within the limits established by the General Assembly Resolutions.
 Changes to policies may be suggested by both management as well as staff.
 Also, the UN staff unions must be consulted on any changes to the Staff Rules and Regulations.

 Representatives from our Union actively participate in SMC working groups.
-Currently they serve on the working group on staff selection and mobility and the working group on the administration of justice.
+Currently they serve on the working group on staff selection and mobility, the working group on the administration of justice, the working group on staff representation facilities and resources, and the working group on GS career prospects.